asinghani/advent-of-fpga-2024/README.md

 # Advent of FPGA 2024

-An attempt at completing 2024's Advent of Code problems in the form of synthesizable FPGA designs.
+My attempt at completing 2024's Advent of Code problems in the form of synthesizable FPGA designs.

-I started this fairly late into December (and spent a while setting up the board wrapper and input/output logic), so I've only completed 8 days by the end of the month (more to come soon).
+I started this fairly late into December (and had to set up board infrastructure for the ULX3S), so I've only completed 8 days by the end of the month (more to come soon).

 ## Repo Structure